laravel/docs/controllers.md

 	}

 > **Note:** Method injection is fully compatible with [model binding](/docs/master/routing#route-model-binding).
 The container will intelligently determine which arguments are model bound and which arguments should be injected.

+<a name="route-caching"></a>
+## Route Caching

+If your application is exclusively using controller routes, you may take advantage of Laravel's route cache.
+Using the route cache will drastically decrease the amount of time it take to register all of your application's routes.
+In some cases, your route registration may even be up to 100x faster!
+To generate a route cache, just execute the `route:cache` Artisan command:

+	php artisan route:cache

+That's all there is to it!
+Your cached routes file will now be used instead of your `app/Http/routes.php` file.
+Remember, if you add any new routes you will need to generate a fresh route cache.
+Because of this, you may wish to only run the `route:cache` command during your project's deployment.

+To remove the cached routes file without generating a new cache, use the `route:clear` command:

+	php artisan route:clear